ZiYuEdward/increment-eslint-precommit/README.md

 ## Increment eslint
 ----

-**check increasing files or lines problems with eslint when git precommit**
+**check increasing files or lines problems base on eslint when git precommit**

 ### Installation